 - Cold therapy and hot therapy

 If weeks or months of conservative treatment do not help you to achieve lasting relief from your spine pain, it may be time to contact Laser Spine Institute.
-Our team of orthopedic experts is waiting to tell you about our minimally invasive, decompression procedures that have already helped tens of thousands of people just like you.
+We are waiting to tell you about our minimally invasive, decompression procedures that have already helped tens of thousands of people just like you.
 Contact us today for more information.